Alethio/ethstats-cli/README.md

 ```

 ## Running
 On the first run of the app you will be asked a series of questions to setup your node.
-Either follow the on screen instruction or see [CLI options](#cli-options) for a non-interactive mode.
+Either follow the on screen instructions or see [CLI options](#cli-options) for a non-interactive mode.

-The app is configured by default to connect to an Ethereum client on the local machine.
+The app is configured by default to connect to an Ethereum node on the local machine (http://localhost:8545) that is running on the `mainnet` network.
-To connect to a client running on another host see `--clientUrl` under [CLI options](#cli-options).
+To connect to a node running on another host see `--clientUrl` under [CLI options](#cli-options).

 After the setup is done, your node will be visible on [ethstats.io](https://alpha.ethstats.io/)